anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 ### Pledge - Registrar Enrollment Status Telemetry

-The enrollment status telemetry is performed as specified in {{RFC8995}}.
+The enrollment status telemetry is performed as specified in
+{{RFC8995, Section 5.9.4}}.

 In BRSKI this is described as part of the certificate enrollment step, but due to the generalization on the enrollment protocol described in this document